EliteLoser/DotNetVersionLister/README.md

 It's published to the PowerShell Gallery, so you can install/inspect/download with `Install-Module`, `Find-Module` and `Save-Module`.
 Link: https://www.powershellgallery.com/packages/DotNetVersionLister/

+# New feature in October 2022
+Obs.
+As of 2022-10-11, I have not yet published the 3.1.x updates to the PowerShell Gallery.
+Thought maybe I would wait to see if there is any feedback (doubtful).
+In version 3.1.0 and up of the module, the build number is presented with a "+" trailing the version if it is not an exact match for a specific .NET Framework version.
+This increases the precision of the script as it formerly did not distinguish a higher build than the exact .NET Framework version.

 Example installation for your user only:

 ```